oat-sa/taohub-articles/forge/RDF-by-example.md

   ex:p2     ex:class      ex:c102
   ex:p2     rdf:type      ex:pupil

-Example 2: how to store friend informations
+Example 2: how to store friend information
 -------------------------------------------

 In a traditional database model friendship between pupils would be modelled via an auxiliary table: